Categories

 Illustration by Joseph R. Tomelleri

-Years ago, when I first started fishing the Salmon River, I took a drive from South Utica, where I lived at the time, up to the river with my sights on fishing the Sportsman’s Pool.
+Years ago, when I first started fly fishing the Salmon River, I took a drive from South Utica, where I lived at the time, up to the river with my sights on fishing the Sportsman’s Pool.
 It was October 5th and I was pretty excited at the chance of hooking up with a salmon.
-I was up early and was at the parking lot before light.
+I was up early and was at the parking lot well before sunrise.
 There were not many cars in the lot so that seemed encouraging.
-I walked to the river and had the head of the pool to myself, but it was still to early to start fishing so I checked over my gear to pass the time.
-As I waited more and more fisherman arrived at the pool.
-By the time fishing was legal the place was elbow to elbow with fisherman eager to fish.
+I walked to the river down the trail and had the head of the pool to myself when I arrived.
+It was still to early to start legally fishing so I checked over my gear to pass the time.
+As I waited more and more fisherman arrived at the pool on both sides of the river.
+By the time fishing was legal the pool was elbow to elbow with fisherman eager to fish.
 I never made a cast and decided to leave.
-I drove 20 minutes or so to Taberg and traveled north and decided to fish The East Branch of Fish Creek, a stream my father had taken me to fish many times as a child and teenager.
+I drove 30 minutes to Taberg and traveled north and decided to fish The East Branch of Fish Creek, a stream my father had taken me to fish many times as a child and teenager.
 The pool I picked was void of fisherman and I was excited to see trout rising to the surface.
 I spent the late morning casting elk hair caddis dry flies and caught a few nice browns.
 Though not a whopping pacific salmon it was a great day and just what I was looking for: some solitude, gorgeous weather, a beautiful trout stream, some room to cast and some rising trout.

 Spey Fishing the Hemlocks